orb-lang/espalier/doc/md/peg/metis.md

 element, and copy it to the component part, such that we no longer need to consider those synth nodes\.

+We then dispose of the surroundings, except for back references\.

 ```lua
 local Prefix = Set {'and', 'not'}
 local Suffix = Set {'zero_plus', 'one_plus', 'optional', 'repeat'}